Associate Professor Ann Packman

 Dr Sue O'Brian

 Sue O’Brian is a senior researcher at the Australian Stuttering Research Centre.
 She has many years clinical experience with adults and children who stutter.
 Her particular interests involve the measurement of stuttering, and research and training in the Camperdown Program for adults who stutter.

 Telephone: +61 2 9351 9859

 Robyn Lowe is a speech pathologist and Postdoctoral Research Associate at the Australian Stuttering Research Centre, The University of Sydney.
 Her research interests include exploring information processing biases and anxiety maintenance with adults who stutter.
 The background to this research is drawn from contemporary cognitive theories of social phobia based within behavioural psychology.
 Robyn’s work also focuses on increasing access to stuttering treatment using telehealth.
 A part of this work includes her involvement in the development of online treatments.

 Simone Arnott is a Research Affiliate of the Australian Stuttering Research Centre.
 She has extensive experience as a speech pathologist and clinical educator in the area of stuttering and is a Lidcombe Program Consortium trainer.
 She completed her PhD in group delivery of the Lidcombe Program and has a special interest in the translation of stuttering research into clinical settings.
 She is currently National Professional Practice Education Coordinator (Speech Pathology) at the Australian Catholic University.

 Professor Michelle Lincoln

-Michelle Lincoln is an ASRC Research Affiliate and Deputy Dean at the Faculty of Health Sciences.
-Further information can be found here.
+Michelle Lincoln is a Research Affiliate of the Australian Stuttering Research Centre and Deputy Dean at the Faculty of Health Sciences.
+A complete research profile can be found here.